-With regard to the impact directly caused by earthquake hazard (i.e., house damage), the employed model showed that house damage per se did not have any significant main effects on a sense of life recovery.
-However, this does not mean that house damage did not have any impact.
-As Table 4 shows, significant hazard-by-demography interaction effects were found.
-The psycho-social impact of the earthquake hazard differed significantly among different occupations in different age groups ( $F{86, 1071}=1.538$ , p<.01).
-Figures 7, 8 and 9 illustrate house-damage-by-occupation-by-generation interaction on life recovery.
+As was shown, damage main effects were not significant.
+However, this does not mean that direct or indirect damages did not have any impact.
+As Table 4 shows, significant damage-by-demography interaction effects were found.
+The psycho-social impact of the house damage differed significantly among different occupations in different age groups ( $F{86}$ , ${1202}=1.455$ , p<.01).
+Similarly, economic damage-by-locality interaction was found to be a moderate predictor of life recovery ( $F{128, 1202}=1.188$ , p<.10).
+Figures 7, 8 and 9 illustrate house damage-by-occupation-by-generation interaction on life recovery.
 Young adults were found to be better recovered among most occupational categories.
 However those young adults whose houses were fully damaged and those who were proprietors were found to be having difficulty recovering their lives (see Figure 7).
-For those who were in their 40's or 50's, two groups were found to be having difficulty (see Figure 8).
+For those who were in their 40's or

+50's, two groups were found to be having difficulty (see Figure 8).
 One group consisted of those whose houses were fully damaged and those who were currently unemployed.
-The other group consisted of those whose houses were fully damaged and those were half-damaged and those who were proprietors.
-For the old (over age of 60) whose houses were fully, half, or partially damaged, those who engaged in clerical or sales clerk jobs were the least recovered

-(see Figure 9).
+The other group consisted of those whose houses were half-damaged and those who were proprietors.
+For the old (over age of 60) whose houses were fully, half, or partially damaged, those who engaged in clerical or sales clerk jobs were the least recovered (see Figure 9).

-House damage had also differential impacts on life recovery between men and women.
+Although the sex main effect was not statistically significant ( $F{1, 1202}=2.102$ , n.s.), house damage tended to have differential impacts on life recovery between men and women ( $F{3, 1202}=1.381$ , p=.056).
 As is shown in Figure 10, a linear relation between the level of house damage and life recovery was found among women (i.e., the more severe the damage, the less recovered).
 However, this was not the case for men.
 It was the fully and the half damaged that reported rather higher levels of recovery.
+There was a mild locality-by-economic damage interaction effect on life recovery ( $F{128, 1202}=1.188$ , p=.089).
+It was found that those whose economic damage exceeded 200 % of their annual income and those who resided in Chuo-ku and Nada-ku, central business parts of Kobe city, tended to be the least recovered.